jordy-twisk/SSP/README.md

 - https://github.com/rapid7/metasploitable3

 ### TODO 23:55 21 November 2019 :
-	- FIND A WAY TO MAKE A GENERIC SOLUTION FOR ALL THE IF STATEMENTS IN COACHSERVICE
   - READ INPUT (REQUEST BODY && QUERY PARAMTERS)
   - SEND INPUT TO SERVICE
   - SERVICE HANDLES THE INPUT AND CALLS THE DATABASE LAYER